2020 SDAT application

 Scope of issues

-Applications should identify the scope of issues the SDAT will address, including an explanation for why they should be considered critical to the community.
+SDATs typically address issues pertaining to economic, social, and environmental systems; applications should identify the scope of issues the SDAT will address, including an explanation for why they should be considered critical to the community.
 The statement should describe how the issues relate to development concerns at the regional, municipal, and neighborhood scales.
 Be sure to include information on the surrounding county if the proposed study area is a municipality.
-A sample list of issues identified for previous SDAT projects is provided below.
-SDATs will expect to consider at least two topics in each of the three areas when developing the final scope of the project.

 Objective of the SDAT project (approx. 300 words)